AgenaRisk/api-r/README.md

 A method to export the `Model` to a .json file instead of .cmpx.
 See `to_cmpx()` description above for all the details.

+### 4.3.16 `get_results()`

+A method to generate a .csv file based on the calculation results a `Model` contains.
+See [Section 8](#8-agena-ai-cloud-with-r-agena) for details.

-## 4.4 Other RAgena Functions
+## 4.4 Other R-Agena Functions

-RAgena environment provides certain other functions outside the class methods.
+R-Agena environment provides certain other functions outside the class methods.

 ### 4.4.1 `from_cmpx(modelPath = "/path/to/model/file.cmpx")`

 This is the cmpx parser function to import a .cmpx file and create R objects based on the model in the file.
-To see its use, see [Section 5](#5-importing-a-model-from-cmpx) and [Section 10](#10-ragena-use-case-examples).
+To see its use, see [Section 5](#5-importing-a-model-from-cmpx) and [Section 9](#9-r-agena-use-case-examples).

 ### 4.4.2 `create_batch_cases(inputModel, inputData)`